digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-16.md

 * I recently became a fan of VSCode (The LaTeX Workshop plugin works impressive well right out of the box), and given the impressive and also quick results by Nick, Jonas, and Fredrik, I look forward into running the new VDM VSCode extension on my machine.
 I hope to report back soon.

+#### Casper
+* Various upgrades for Maestro and java native interface

+* Chrono for FMU development

+* Working on python fmu together with maestro

+* MaestroV2 progress

 ## Sub-projects status